bamartrod/bamartrod/README.md

 # About me
 +5 years experience as a software engineer building effective communication between clients and team members, encouraging quality-based and performance-mindset promoting Scrum good practices, and fostering collaboration with initiatives for performance improvement and reducing project dependencies.

-# Most recent work experience
-## Software Engineer at NTT DATA
+## Most recent work experience: Software Engineer at NTT DATA
 November 2021 - Present ( Remote, Bogotá, Colombia ) ( IT Consulting services )

 ### Responsibilities: